Find out ways of improving your car’s fuel efficiency to maximise the number of miles you get from a full tank of petrol

 3. Wear the right shoes

 Driving in heels or big, heavy shoes reduces the sensitivity needed to operate the accelerator.
-It may seem strange but wearing a pair of thin-soled shoes could allow you to gain better control over how hard you accelerate and how gently you brake — both of which improve fuel economy and safety.
+It may seem strange but wearing a pair of thin-soled shoes could allow you to gain better control over how hard you accelerate and how gently you brake — both of which could help you save fuel and drive more safely.

 4. Lighten the load

 Cut down on excess weight in your car by removing any heavy items from your boot before setting off.
-Take off bike and roof racks when you’re not using them in order to help reduce wind resistance.
+Take off bike and roof racks when you’re not using them in order to help reduce wind resistance and save on fuel costs.

 5. Stick to speed limits